jyothiraditya-n/bfcli/README.md

   -m, --monochrome    disables colour output.
   -n, --no-ansi       disables the use of ANSI escape sequences.

-  -f, --file FILE     loads the file FILE into memory.
+  -f, --file FILE     Loads the file FILE into memory.
+  -t, --transpile     Transpiles the file to C source code, ouputs
+                      the result to OUT and exits.

+  -o, --output OUT    Sets the output file for the transpiled C
+                      code to OUT.

 Note: If a file is specified without -f, it is run immediately and
       the program exits as soon as the execution of the file terminates.
 Use -f if you want the interactive prompt.

+Note: If no output file is specified, the transpiled code is output
+      to STDOUT.

 Happy coding!
 ```